kvietmeier/AzureLabs/scripts/README.md

 │   └───examples
 ```

-The "users" folder is a script I grabbed off GitHub to add users to AD.
+The "users" folder is a script I grabbed off GitHub to add users to AD.<br>
 The "examples" folder has code snippets and scripts I have downloaded - they are not mine.